DataTile Knowledge Base

 • MAX - as a maximum base.

-• Click the MATH button to open the MATH window
+Use the MATH button above the crosstab to open the formula editor.

-• First, select whether the calculation results will be displayed in a row or column.
-Depending on this, you can operate with variables in rows or columns respectively for some calculations;
+• First, choose whether the calculation result should appear in a row or a column.
+Depending on this, you can use variables from rows or columns for your calculations.

-• Enter an expression you need in the MATH window, using formulas and arithmetic operations;
+• Enter your expression in the MATH window using formulas and arithmetic operations.

 Syntax & Formulas Usage